Jeanne Landre

-Jeanne Landre (29 December 1874-15 November 1936) was a French journalist, critic and novelist.
+Jeanne Landre (29 December 1874 – 15 November 1936) was a French journalist, critic and novelist.
 A 1923 survey of French literature called her "the romancer of Montmartre and the modern disciple of a Mürger still more bohemian than the original".
+After making her debut in the feminist newspaper La Fronde, run by Marguerite Durand, she became famous very early on.

 Life

-Jeanne Landre was born at Paris on 29 December 1874 and died in the 6th arrondissement of Paris on 15 November 1936.
+Jeanne Landre was born in Paris on 29 December 1874 and died in the 6th arrondissement of Paris on 15 November 1936.